Boost converter: Continuous mode

-D is the duty cycle.
-It represents the fraction of the commutation period T during which the switch is on.
-Therefore, D ranges between 0 (S is never on) and 1 (S is always on).
+where $D$ is the duty cycle.
+It represents the fraction of the commutation period $T$ during which the switch is on.
+Therefore, $D$ ranges between 0 (S is never on) and 1 (S is always on).

-During the Off-state, the switch S is open, so the inductor current flows through the load.
-If we consider zero voltage drop in the diode and a capacitor large enough for its voltage to remain constant, the evolution of I_{L} is:
+During the off-state, the switch S is open, so the inductor current flows through the load.
+If we consider zero voltage drop in the diode and a capacitor large enough for its voltage to remain constant, the evolution of $I_\mathrm{L}$ is: